 Day 6: Gondar

-After this you will head to the well-preserved Fasil Gebbi in Gondar, described by some as the ‘Camelot of Africa’ for a guided tour.
+After this you will head to the well-preserved Fasil Gebbi in Gondar, described by some as the ‘Camelot of Africa’.
 Now known as the Royal Enclosure, this was initially founded in 1636 and built by Emperor Fasilides as his home, but successive emperors and rulers added to his blueprint.
 Now, the buildings span over 70,000 square metres of land and include palaces, libraries, two lion houses, royal baths, and a women’s vocational school built by Mentewab, the Empress of Ethiopia.
-Within the enclosure there there are multiple architectural styles and influences jostling for position.
+Within the enclosure there are multiple architectural styles and influences jostling for position.
 The influences include Indian, Portuguese, Moorish and Aksumite.

 Overnight: Goha Hotel